awwright/magnode/doc/en/developer/variants.md

 ## Variants and Content-Type Negotiation

 By default, you can restrict the variant that is returned using query parameters in the URI.
+For instance, passing ?media=application/json will force the returned resource to be JSON.
+The media type is parsed and represents a set, the returned Content-Type could be e.g. `application/json;charset=utf-8;profile="http://example.com/x.json"`

 However, you may wish to override this behavior using the "variant" resource.
 For instance, you may want to define that URIs which end with ".html" will always return application/xhtml+xml, and ".json" will always return "application/json".